100 mil pesos chilenos a soles

 This table gives you context on whether the current rate is high or low.

 One mistake I made early on was not tracking these trends.
-I thought I could just rely on the rates I saw at my local bank.
-Big mistake.
+I figured I could just rely on whatever rates my local bank was advertising.
+Turns out that was dumb.

 Local banks often add a margin, and that can cost you a lot, especially with 100 mil pesos chilenos a soles.

 Think of it like a retail markup.
-The service buys currency at a wholesale price (mid-market rate) and sells it to you for a profit.
+The service buys currency at a wholesale price, the mid-market rate, and sells it to you for a profit.
 Simple, right?

-Let’s break it down with an example.
-If the mid-market rate is 100 CLP to 1 PEN, a bank might offer 97 CLP to 1 PEN.
-On 100 mil pesos chilenos a soles, that 3% difference could equal a loss of thousands of Soles.
+If the mid-market rate is 100 CLP to 1 PEN, a bank might offer 97 CLP to 1 PEN instead.
+That 3% difference?
+On 100 mil pesos chilenos, it translates to thousands of Soles lost.
+Not chump change.

 Ouch.